Dr. Mark David Kaufman

 Dr. Kaufman’s primary research interests focus on British and Irish modernism.
 His M.A. thesis, Roll Away the Reel World: James Joyce, Visual Textuality, and the Art of Motion Pictures, was a national finalist for the Western Association of Graduate Schools Distinguished Thesis Award (2003).
 In recent years, he has cultivated an interest in the intersection of law and literature, especially as it pertains to the discord between government secrecy and freedom of expression.
 He is currently at work on a book project, tentatively titled Spyography: Modernism, Espionage, and the Militant Aesthetic State, which examines the problematic recruitment of writers into the British Secret Intelligence Service (MI6) through literary texts, memoirs, and declassified government documents housed in the UK National Archives.

-B.A., English and Creative Writing, Colorado State University, Fort Collins, Colo.
-(1999)
+B.A., English and Creative Writing, Colorado State University, Fort Collins, Colorado (1999)

-Adjunct Assistant Professor, Bentley University, Waltham, Mass.
-(2013)
+Adjunct Assistant Professor, Bentley University, Waltham, Massachusetts (2013)

 Senior Teacher for Observations, Caledonian School, Prague, Czech Republic (2005-2007)